cs261-group22/api/README.md

 ## Further reading

-For a detailed explanation on how things, refer to the [Laravel 8.x Docs](https://laravel.com/docs/8.x)
+For a detailed explanation on how things work, refer to the [Laravel 8.x Docs](https://laravel.com/docs/8.x)